tusharmath/reactive-storage/README.md

 1. There are no reducers, instead store manipulations are optimized via [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) this (immutablility) also makes the change detection algorithm extremely fast.
 2. The store implements a version of [connect](https://github.com/rackt/redux/issues/419) by exposing it as an observable.
 You can attach an observer to various parts of the store and listen to actual changes.
+3. Observer is not notified until there is a non-undefined value.

 ### API
 ### constructor